The piano grade pathway

 Technique

-Posture, hand position, finger independence, weight transfer, pedalling.
-Strong tutors drill technique systematically rather than just teaching pieces — small daily technical exercises (Hanon, Czerny, scales, arpeggios) build the fluency that makes harder repertoire accessible later.
+Posture, hand position, finger independence, weight transfer, and pedalling.
+Strong tutors drill technique systematically rather than just teaching pieces: small daily technical exercises (Hanon, Czerny, scales, arpeggios) build the fluency that makes harder repertoire accessible later.

 Sight-reading and aural

 Both are examined every grade and both are commonly under-practised by students working alone.
-Tutoring builds explicit sight-reading habit (not just playing through the piece — looking ahead, identifying patterns, feeling rhythm before playing) and aural skill (which most students find harder than playing).
+Tutoring builds explicit sight-reading habit (looking ahead, identifying patterns, feeling rhythm before playing rather than just playing through) and aural skill, which most students find harder than playing.

 Repertoire